BrianMedinaSilva/Censory/Strategy Guide/PARTY.md

 As the protagonist, he joins the party immediately and is present in pretty much every single battle.

-His Burnout toggle allows him to double the effects of his skills, however they will lower this stat by an amount equal to the stat.
+His Burnout toggle allows him to double the effects of his skills, however they will lower the stat used by the skill by an amount equal to the stat.

 ## 1.2 - COLT
 Colt is a hallmate of Bronson.

 He joins the party starting in Battle 1-2-1.

 His Coin Flip toggle allows him to risk accuracy for results - it has a 50/50 chance of either doubling his skills' effects or causing them to miss entirely.

 # SECTION 2 - STATS
 There's four main stats in *Censory* that players can distribute among their party members however they like: